Where to Go Fly Fishing in Washington in September

 Water temperatures on our lakes are still over 70-degrees on most lakes.
 It is still prime time for bass on just about any of our local lakes and Eastern Washington lakes can get better this time of year.
 Fall fish can be scattered, especially if the weather is jumping around.
 Look for largemouth with a floating line in shallow structure like docks, laydown trees, or heavy vegetation.
 If you’re not finding them, move to the outside of the weedline and fish a sinking line.
 Cover water and keep near the structure.
 Flies to have on hand would be the Gorilla Dragon, Froggy, Bennett’s Lunch Money, and Sheila’s Sculpin.

 For smallmouth, fish rocky bottom areas with very fast sinking lines like the RIO Striper 30-Foot Sink Tip line.
-Look for most smallmouth to be in 20-25 feet of water for the most part in September.
+Look for most larger smallmouth to be in 20-28 feet of water for the most part in September.
 They can be shallow too, especially on a cool September morning, so keep trying different depths and different areas to try and develop a pattern for the day.
 Yellow perch are found in most of our waters with bass and they are often high on the menu this time of year.
 The Sheila Sculpin is a great yellow perch pattern.
 The Jon’s Lion Bugger or the Crazy Dad are great for crawling along the bottom in deeper water as a crayfish imitation.

 Perch, crappie and other panfish can be great in September as well.
 Look for fish to migrate from shallow to deeper water throughout September.
 When they head for deeper water, having a fish finder is really, really handy.
 Look for fish to be grouped up in schools.
 Drop a small fly like the Ultimate Perch Fry in front of them on a sinking line and you’ll be into fish.
 Panfish don’t hit a fly like a trout does… so keep the line slowly moving to keep your line and leader taught.
 Strip set when you feel weight or a bump from the fish inhaling the fly.
 Great fun and can be great fish tacos as well!